Want to maximize recent rate cuts for your business?

 Here’s a complete guide with everything you need to know to get started with a women-owned business certification:

-The Small Business Administration (SBA) created the Woman Owned Small Business Program (WOSB) as a way of giving businesses owned by women easier access to the resources they need to grow.
+The Small Business Administration (SBA) created the Woman Owned Small Business Program (WOSB) as a way of giving women who own businesses easier access to the resources they need to grow.

 The SBA provides a list of contracts for eligible industries for women-owned small businesses that are underrepresented.